alextok/dbsc-discussions/README.md

 1. We should discuss provisioning flows too in more details

-1. Discuss optimizing the flow to avoid an extra redirect - step 17 (start session) can happen in 1 (redirect to IDP), step 20 (bind session) can happen in 16 (response from idp)

-1. Discuss nonce generation optimization.
-Can the browser call the OS for nonce-generation, provided the RPs build that optimization?

 # Closed topics
-- If and app generates keys for itself, then in scope of this document IDP == RP.
+1. If and app generates keys for itself, then in scope of this document IDP == RP.
-- Existance of the local key helper.
+1. Existance of the local key helper.
-- Local key helper can be a 3P software.
+1. Local key helper can be a 3P software.
-- PublicKey cert/binding statement can be either short-lived (IdP and Local Key helper belong to different vendors) or long-lived(IdP and Local Key helper belong to the same vendor).
+1. PublicKey cert/binding statement can be either short-lived (IdP and Local Key helper belong to different vendors) or long-lived(IdP and Local Key helper belong to the same vendor).
-- The protocol between LocalKey helper and Attestation service doesn't need to be documented as part of the public spec, it can stay internal.
+1. The protocol between LocalKey helper and Attestation service doesn't need to be documented as part of the public spec, it can stay internal.
-- Attestation service may not exist.
+1. Attestation service may not exist.
+1. We need to clarify params for this call:
+    ```mermaid
+    sequenceDiagram
+    %%{ init: { 'sequence': { 'noteAlign': 'left'} } }%%
+    autonumber 8
+    participant B as B Browser
+    participant P as P Local Key Helper

+    B->>P: Pre-gen key and attest (params?)
+    ````````

+1. We planned to use KeyContainerId here (Windows only):

+    Decision:  We send KeyId, and browser remebers set of key for RP.

+    ```mermaid
+    sequenceDiagram
+    %%{ init: { 'sequence': { 'noteAlign': 'left'} } }%%
+    autonumber 13
+    participant W as W Relying Party
+    participant I as I IdP
+    participant B as B Browser

+    B->>I: PubKey Cert/Binding statement, _KeyContainerId_

+    I->>B: Sign in ceremony
+    B->>I: Sign done

+    I->>B: Auth tokens, _KeyContainerId_
+    B->>W: Auth tokens, _KeyContainerId_

+    Note over W, B: Initiate DBSC ...
+    W->>B: StartSession (challenge, tokens, _KeyContainerId_)
+    ````````
+1. Local key helper needs API for key deletion, for cookie cleanup? - yes, we need api for deletion of the keys.
+    * we can think about TTL for keys.
+1. Should we introduce a new entity "Device registration client"?
+Local key helper should be considered as a part of the device registration client or not?

+# Description (Draft)

+## Overview

+While the original DBSC provides cookie binding to a cryptographic key, it is vulnerable to malware that can run on a device during web application login.
+This malware can force the user to log in and provide its own controlled asymmetric key pair, thereby stealing the session.
+This proposal aims to mitigate this problem by introducing a device registration concept that binds the session to the device.
+If the device registration is performed when there is no malware on the device (a state referred to as a "clean room"), then malware will not be able to compromise the browser session even during web login moments.
+The only time malware can potentially compromise the device is during the device registration process, which occurs once in the device's lifetime (typically during OS or browser installation).

+## Device regesration client

+The device registration client is a software component that establishes the root of trust for a device.
+This document does not cover the protocol of the device registration, but it assumes that during the device registration, some asymmetric keys are shared between the client and backend, typically a device key and an attestation key.

+As mentioned above, the key assumption is that device registration happened in a clean room environment, and it is the responsibility of the device owner to ensure this.

+There can be multiple device registration clients on one device.
+The device registration client can be owned by:
+* Operating system - the device gets registered when the OS is installed.
+* Browser - the device gets registered when the browser is installed.
+* Device management software (MDM provider) - the device gets registered when the MDM is enrolled.
+* Third-party software vendor - the device gets registered according to the vendor rules.

+## Local key helper

+For the scope of this document, the local key helper is a software component of the device registration client.
+It serves as an interface responsible for DBSC key management.

+The local key helper can be either public or private.
+A public local key helper can be accessed by any identity provider (IDP), while a private local key helper serves needs of a specific IDP.

+The local key helper is responsible for:

+* Generation of the binding key and producing binding statements (see below)
+* Producing signatures with the binding key
+* Cleanup of the binding key and its artifacts (when the user clears the browser session or the key is unused for a long time)

+### Cleanup of the binding keys and their artifacts

+For the health of the operating system and user privacy, it is important to clean up binding keys and their artifacts.
+If the number of keys grows too high, the performance of the OS can degrade.

+The cleanup can occur:

+* On demand, when the user decides to clear browser cookies
+* Automatically, when a key hasn't been used for a long time (N days) to keep the OS healthy

+## Attestation key and binding statement

 # Meeting notes